 Overview

-He has represented plaintiffs in complex financial fraud and business tort claims, including representing an EPC contractor in tort and bankruptcy litigation against a power plant, its lenders, and its private equity sponsor, representing real estate developers in fraud claims against their financial advisors, and investors in a Spanish bank in bringing investor-state arbitration claims.
-He has also represented busted-deal plaintiffs, including defeating claims that pandemic closures violated an ordinary-course covenant or triggered impossibility or frustration defenses and using anti-suit injunctions and contempt proceedings to secure a favorable forum.
+He has represented plaintiffs in complex financial fraud and business tort claims, including an EPC contractor in tort and bankruptcy litigation against a power plant, its lenders, and its private equity sponsor; real estate developers in fraud claims against their financial advisors; and investors in a Spanish bank in bringing investor-state arbitration claims.
+He has also represented busted-deal plaintiffs, defeating claims that pandemic closures violated an ordinary-course covenant or triggered impossibility or frustration defenses and using anti-suit injunctions and contempt proceedings to secure a favorable forum.
 In the tech sector, he has represented start-up founders in disputes with co-founders and acquirers and tech companies in litigation over misappropriated technology.
 He also has an active practice in transnational litigation issues, including international judgment enforcement, discovery applications in aid of foreign proceedings under 28 U.S.C. § 1782, and international service of process issues.

 - California